mgbs98/did-sugar-tax/README.md

 - Syrups, purées, and powders used primarily for cooking or food preparation.
 - Beverages prepared at the time of purchase in food and beverage establishments, such as sweetened coffee or tea.

-[When it comes to concentrated drink mixtures](https://www.gov.nl.ca/fin/sugar-sweetened-beverage-tax/), including frozen concentrated sweetened fruit punches, flavoured drink crystals, powders, and syrups with added sugar, the a different rate can be applied.
+[When it comes to concentrated drink mixtures](https://www.gov.nl.ca/fin/sugar-sweetened-beverage-tax/), including frozen concentrated sweetened fruit punches, flavoured drink crystals, powders, and syrups with added sugar, the different rate can be applied.
 For beverages with clear preparation instructions, the tax applies at a rate of 20 cents per litre.
 However, for those lacking clear instructions, the tax is higher:

 - 0.80 CAD per litre for frozen concentrated juices,
 - 2.00 CAD per kilogram for flavoured powders,